 Accelerator Application Criteria

-The Financial Solution Lab’s Approach to Diversity, Equity, and iInclusion
+Our Approach to Diversity, Equity, and Inclusion

 The Financial Solutions Lab and its partners define diversity, equity, and inclusion as follows:

+Diversity is recognizing, acknowledging, appreciating, and bringing together individuals and groups with unique perspectives and differing backgrounds.
 The Financial Solutions Lab is intentionally focused on innovative ideas that support populations facing acute and persistent financial health challenges, including (but not limited to) people of color, women, aging individuals, and individuals with disabilities.

 Equity means that all individuals, regardless of age, race, color, religion, creed, sex, sexual orientation, gender identity, national origin, marital status, socioeconomic status, protected veteran status, or disability have equitable access to economic opportunity.
 In practice, this does not mean identical interventions.
 Rather, equity is about providing groups of people with customized supportive services that will enable them to thrive.
-Through these services, we aim to counteract unequal access to economic opportunity caused by historical and present day discriminatory systems and practices.
+Through these services, we aim to counteract unequal access to economic opportunity caused by historical and present-day discriminatory systems and practices.